-Aggrieved against the above bill, the appellant filed an objection before the Assistant Engineer who confirmed the provisional bill and issued a final bill.
-Consequently the appellant filed a complaint before the CGRF which was disposed of with a direction to change the tariff to VII A and issue short assessment bill by arriving at the difference in tariff between VII A & VI B for the period of one year, vide order OP No. 1571/2015 dated 22-01-2016.
-Not satisfied with the above decision of CGRF, the appellant has submitted the appeal petition before this Authority.
+Alleging misuse of tariff and the usage of unauthorized additional load a provisional assessment was made for an amount of Rs.
+2,00,544.00 under LT VII A - commercial purpose tariff, as per Section 126 of Electricity Act, 2003.
+Aggrieved against the above bill the appellant filed an objection before the Assistant Engineer who confirmed the provisional bill and issued a final bill.
+Consequently the appellant filed a complaint before the CGRF which was disposed of with a direction to revise the bill under VII A and to issue short assessment by arriving at the difference in amount between VII A & VI A for the period of one year and also to realize the fixed charge for 1 kW, vide order OP No.1570/2015 dated 22-01-2016.
+Not satisfied with the above decision of

+CGRF, the appellant has submitted this appeal petition before this Authority on 02-03-2016.